 - Vitamin E

-All of these nutrients play their part in determining why vegan is healthy.
+All of these nutrients play their part in determining why being a vegan is healthy for humans.

-Protein found in meat will no longer be a part of the diet, but you still need to consume the adequate substitute to achieve a balanced diet.
+Protein found in meat will no longer be a part of your consumption, but you still need to consume the adequate substitute to achieve a balanced diet.
 Protein is made up of amino acids, which help to keep your bones, muscles and internal organs in good health.
-While eating meat is not an optional source of protein for a vegan, they can instead get their own source from seeds, grains, and peanut butter.
+As a vegan, you can certainly obtain all the same nutrients from seeds, grains, and nut butters.

 2. Improved mood